Christinamawel/indecision/Log.md

 9:30 - 10:00 try to figure out how to add multiple pages to an app. didnt work

 10:00 - 11:00 find and begin watching videos about android studio as I still am feeling very fuzzy on UI integration.

+11:00 - 12:00 learn more about liner and constraint layouts